-We appreciate rice and water - the nature’s gift - and aim to make sakes respecting each characteristic.
-We take the fact that “microorganisms brew sake as the nature’s blessing” seriously and our brewing starts from the rice paddy.
+We treasure rice and water - nature’s gift - and aim to make sake that reflects this gift.
+We take the fact that “microorganisms brew sake as nature’s blessing” seriously and our brewing starts from the rice paddy.

-We value handmade.
-Brewing from varied-quality natural ingredients and with microorganisms requires experienced brewer’s eye and handwork.
-We put handwork into things that need to be.
+We value craftsmanship.
+Brewing with quality natural ingredients and microorganisms requires an experienced brewer’s eye and deftness of hand.
+We put craftmanship into every aspect of our sake.

 The name Yazaemon Kojima, the head of the Kojima Family, has been passed down to each generation since the inauguration of the company.
 The current head of the Kojima Family, Yazaemon Kojima (our chairman), is the 23rd descendent.

 Six years after the foundation of Kojima Sakaya, the Tokugawa shogunate was established in Edo (present day Tokyo).
 At the beginning of the Edo period, Kanekatsu Uesugi was assigned to relocate to Yonezawa.
 The Uesugi clan then remained in charge of the domain until the end of the Edo period.